Fraunhofer-AISEC/codyze/docs/content/en/docs/Getting Started/cli.md

 `-c` enters command line mode.
 It will parse all files given by the `-s` argument, analyze them against the MARK policies given by `-m`, and write the findings in JSON format to the file given by `-o`.
 If `-` is given as the output name, the results will be dumped to stdout.

+Note that line numbers of findings in JSON output start by 0.

 ### Codyze v3
 ```r
 $ ./bin/codyze analyze -s <sourcepath> --spec ./mark -o <outputpath>
 ```

-Note that line numbers of findings in JSON output start by 0.
+`analyze` enters command line mode. `--spec` is the replacement for `-m` since Codyze v3 enables verifying rules from different specification languages.
+The findings are written in SARIF format.

 ## CI/CD Integration